Global and Public Health Essentials: A Comprehensive Introduction (Section 2)

 Part II Topics in Global and Public Health

-8 Inequalities in health I Theroies and concepts
+6 Inequalities in Health Theories and concepts

-11 Climate change and health Health and health economic consequences of extreme weather at the backdrop of climate change
+Health and health economic consequences of extreme weather at the backdrop of climate change

-Part III Hands-on Experience in Global and Public Health
+Part III Practical Aspects of Global Health

 Target group & Prerequisites: